 Unlike standard LEDs, UV-LEDs emit UV-C rays with a wavelength of approximately 280 nm or shorter.
 Out of the different bands of UV light, UV-C rays have the shortest wavelength range and the largest energy per photon in the ultraviolet spectrum.

-As a result, UVC-LEDs are becoming increasingly more popular in germicidal devices such as UV cleansers, replacing standar UV lamps, such as mercury vapor lamps, mercury-Xenon lamps, and UV-C pulsed Xenon lamps.
+As a result, UVC-LEDs are becoming increasingly more popular in germicidal devices such as UV cleansers, replacing standard UV lamps, such as mercury vapor lamps, mercury-Xenon lamps, and UV-C pulsed Xenon lamps.

 Are UV-LEDs More Effective than Standard UV-Lamps?

 There are various ways in which UV-LEDs are superior to standard UV lamps.
 Thanks to the advancements in diode and lamp technology, scientists have witnessed that the irradiance produced by UV-LED light sources is increasing.

 Furthermore, due to their monochromatic nature, UV-LEDs can use specific wavelengths to target and disinfect specific molecular bonds.
-Knowing that each pathogen varies in their sensitivity to specific UV wavelengths, this indeed is very beneficial.
+Knowing that each pathogen varies in its sensitivity to specific UV wavelengths, this indeed is very beneficial.
 Standard UV lamps, however, have a broader spectrum and require more energy.

 In comparison to incandescent lights, UV-LEDs are mercury-free and non-toxic.
 In additionally, they have a longer lifetime and have unlimited cycling throughout the day.
 And because they are solid-state light sources, they can be turned on and off instantaneously with no degradation.
 Standard UV lamps may require 30-60-second warm-up time and can degrade when being repeatedly turned on and off.

 What is important to keep in mind is that not all LEDs produce UV radiation.
 When certain decontamination sectors need LEDs to project UV-C light, they will be custom-ordered so that they release the optimum amount of UV radiation.

 However, standard LEDs emit zero UV radiation, making them very safe to use in our day-to-day lives but harmless to pathogens.